The name Taheny comes from one of the family having worked as a deacon, an officer in the church. The occupation

 Taheny Settlers in United States in the 19th Century

 - Bdgt.
-Taheny, aged 21, who emigrated to the United States from Colooney, in 1898
+Taheny, aged 21, who immigrated to the United States from Colooney, in 1898

-- John Taheny, aged 22, who emigrated to the United States from Ballymote, in 1899
+- John Taheny, aged 22, who immigrated to the United States from Ballymote, in 1899

 Taheny Settlers in United States in the 20th Century